igsb/GestaltMatcher-Arc/README.md

 generated and saved when running the training.
 However, it is included in the directory under the name `lookup_table_gmdb.txt` and is the default path of `--lut` (the argument used to set it).

+## Streamlit application
+We offer a very basic app created with `streamlit`.\
+To run it you will need to install the following package first: `pip install streamlit`.\
+Afterwards enter this into your terminal: `streamlit run streamlit.py`.
+Thereafter, you can access it within you localhost (by default on port 8501).

+It can be used by simply inputting a photo and with a click on the button will output the top-5 disorders as well as the top-5 most similar matches, most similar disorders, and most similar patients, including their `syndrome_id`, `distance`, `img_id`, and `patient_id`, respectively.\
+In order for this to work you will need the trained models, and the gallery encodings in `./data/encodings/all_encodings.csv`.

+It is currently not optimized.
+However, addressing following TODO's will allow it to run more smoothly:
+- [ ] Replace the `os.system`/`os.popen`-calls with functions from those python scripts
+- [ ] Cache the models and the gallery encodings
+- [ ] Consider multi-threading or using GPU

 ## Contact
 Tzung-Chien Hsieh